COUNTRY BREAD

 Bread flour

 This is such an important component that cannot be skipped over!
 Flour affects the dough and end result so much.
 Because this dough has a hydration of over 70% (that means it has a good amount of water!) it needs a strong flour to lend the best results.
-The flour will help the gluten develop through folds, and will give the loaf it’s beautiful shape.
-My personal favorite is King Arthur Bread Flour, but any bread flour should do.
+The flour will help the gluten develop and will give the loaf its beautiful shape and oven spring.
+Try to use a flour with a protein content of at least 12% for best results.
+I use King Arthur Bread Flour in any recipe that calls for bread flour.

 Hydration